A registration form that you build within Eventsquid consists of 2 key parts:

 - EXCLUDE ITEMS: the exact opposite of the free extras tool - use the exclude tool to disallow the selection of subsequent items if this item is selected

-Let's dive into the rest of your registration form.
 Recall that your registration form needs 2 key elements: selections and questions.
-The questions piece will allow you, the host, to gather valuable data for reporting and planning purposes.
+The questions portion will allow you, the host, to gather valuable data for reporting and planning purposes.

-- PROMPTS: the questions you ask your registrants
+- FORM PROMPTS: the questions you ask your registrants

-- FORM TEXT: any instructional language you'd like to include on the form
+- FORM TEXT: any additional language you'd like to include on the form

 Our system already includes a pretty sizable list of standard prompts to pick from.
 After clicking into the Registration Form tool on the left menu, you will be presented with that standard prompt list.
 See below for a preview: